mlip-cmu/s2025/labs/lab03.md

 It is strongly recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
-1. Fork this [PyTorch](https://github.com/Rajeevveera24/pytorch) repository to your GitHub account.
+1. Fork this PyTorch repository to your GitHub account - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch)
 2. Clone **your** forked repository to your local machine by running the following commands in the terminal:

 ```
 git clone -n --depth=1 --filter=tree:0 <your repo url>
 cd pytorch
 git sparse-checkout set --no-cone torch/nn
 git checkout
 ```

 3. Open the repository in an IDE.

 ## Exercise 1: Create and fix a merge conflict